 The indomitable and much-loved Barbara Arens has recently added two new titles to her Breitkopf & Hārtel catalogue, which already includes One Hand Piano, 21 Amazingly Easy Pieces and Piano Misterioso.

-The double-barrelled Piano Tranquillo/Vivace has already been reviewed here briefly a while ago, but I will take another look here.
-First, however, let’s take a look at the latest edition to the series, the marvellous Piano Exotico…
+I will look at the double-barrelled Piano Tranquillo/Vivace later in the review, but first let’s take a look at the latest edition to the series, the marvellous Piano Exotico…

 Piano Exotico – 28 Dream Journeys